-Where to Buy The Best Face Masks That Are Fashionable
+Where to Buy the Best Face Masks That Are Fashionable

 And lots of brands are selling directly to consumers -- including some that donate face masks to health care workers and others in need with every purchase -- or offering a free mask with every purchase.
 New to wearing face masks?
 The CDC guidelines recommends washing your face mask regularly (with detergent, in the washing machine); not touching your eyes, nose or mouth when removing them; and washing your hands or using hand sanitizer immediately after taking your face mask off.

-Below are just a few of the companies that are producing and selling adult-size non-medical face masks to help fight the global pandemic (see face masks made specifically for kids here).
-Due to high demand, product supply may be low or sold out and shipping might be delayed -- popular brands like Forever 21 and Banana Republic are currently sold out of their face masks.
+Below are just a few of the companies that are producing and selling adult-size non-medical face masks to help fight the global pandemic (see face masks made specifically for kids here and exercise here).
+Due to high demand, product supply may be low or sold out and shipping might be delayed -- popular brands like Banana Republic are currently sold out of their face masks.
+Other brands selling face masks include Old Navy, Levi's, J.Crew, Athleta, Forever 21 and SKIMS.
 We're updating this story frequently to keep you up to date.

 Olivia Culpo teamed up with Express to design a line of face masks in solid colors and prints like polka dots, tie-dye and marble.
 For every #ExpressTogether face cover sold through August 29, the brand will donate $10 to Feeding America.